 Trastuzumab is available as a powder packaged in a vial.

-Rare but serious side effects listed for Trastuzumab can include heart failure, lung damage, and severe infusion reactions.
+Rare but serious side effects listed for trastuzumab can include heart failure, lung damage, lowered blood cell count, and severe infusion reactions.

 For more information about this treatment, visit:

 Trastuzumab — Chemocare